goabstract/Awesome-Design-Tools/README.md

 A mockup is a visual way of representing the product.
 While a wireframe mostly represents a product’s structure, a mockup shows how the product is going to look like.
 These mockup tools that help you create and collaborate on mockups, wireframes, diagrams, and prototypes:

-* [Artboard Studio](https://artboard.studio/) — is world's the first online graphic design application mainly focused on product mockups.
+* [Artboard Studio](https://artboard.studio/) — online graphic design application mainly focused on product mockups.
 * [Cleanmock](https://cleanmock.com) — create stunning mockups using latest device frames like iPhone & custom backgrounds.
 * [Craftwork Design](https://craftwork.design/) — free and premium high quality digital products which make your work faster and easier.
 * [Devices by Facebook](https://facebook.design/devices) — images and Sketch files of popular devices. ![free.svg](https://github.com/LisaDziuba/Awesome-Design-Tools/blob/master/Media/free.svg)